maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 Can we turn off parts of the system to protect other parts?

-#### Bulkheads

-A bulkhead is a pattern where part of the functionality is switched off to allow the rest of the system to continue.
-The system is designed into isolated components that can be switched off in the event of failure.
+A bulkhead is a pattern that does exactly that, the system is designed such that isolated functionality can be switched of in the event of failure.

-#### Feature toggle

-Feature toggle can be used to manually enable and disable features and paths without a deployment.

-#### Circuit breakers

-Logic for automatically sealing a bulkhead on certain failures, requests can be intermittently let through to test if the downstream resources are available before resuming service.
+This could be a manual process with feature toggle.
+Or automated with circuit breakers.

+Circuit breakers switch off functionality on given error conditions and intermittently let traffic through to test if service can be resumed.
-This protects downstream resources and allows the application to continue processing other potentially successful operations.
+This protects downstream resources and also allows the application to continue processing other potentially successful operations.

 #### Timeouts and Retries